laurenkt/ColorWheel/README.md

 ColorWheel
 ==========

-**Warning**: this isn't ready for primetime yet - some stuff still doesn't work
+**Warning**: this isn't ready for primetime yet - some features aren't fully implemented, and test coverage is incomplete.

 A hue/saturation/lightness color wheel for jQuery.

+_Note_: I do accept pull requests (so long as they are reasonable, and do not cause any tests to fail)

 Features
 --------